pyinstaller/pyinstaller/doc/source/Manual.rst

 go on to build the executable.

-After you have created a spec file and modified it as necessary, you can build your application in either of two ways:
+After you have created a spec file and modified it as necessary, you can build your application from it in either of two ways:

     ``pyinstaller`` *specfile*

-or simply
+or

     ``pyi-build`` *specfile*

-The latter may be very slightly faster.
-It executes the part of ``pyinstaller`` that follows creation of a spec file.
+The latter executes the part of ``pyinstaller`` that follows creation of a spec file.

+When you create a spec file, many command options are written into the spec file.
+When you build from a spec file, those options from the command line are ignored, being replaced by the options in the spec file.
+Only the following options are acted on when building from a spec file:

+*  --upx-dir=
+*  --distpath=
+*  --workpath=
+*  --noconfirm
+*  --ascii

 Spec File Operation
 ~~~~~~~~~~~~~~~~~~~~

-A spec file should contain only executable Python statements and comments.
-The *options* given in the ``pyinstaller`` or ``pyi-makespec`` command
-are written into the spec file as argument values.

-After it creates the spec file,
+After |PyInstaller| creates a spec file,
-or opens the spec file when one is given instead of a script,
+or opens a spec file when one is given instead of a script,
-the ``pyinstaller`` command executes the spec file as code.
+the ``pyinstaller`` command *executes the spec file as code*.
+This is important to understand: the spec file contents are
+the central part of the code executed by |PyInstaller|.
+Your bundled application is created by the execution of the spec file.

-The statements in it create objects from classes that are defined in the
+The statements in a spec file create objects from classes that are defined in the
 |PyInstaller| module ``build.py``.
-(Feel free to read it!)
-All the work of creating the bundle is
-initiated and managed by the ``__init__`` methods of these class definitions.
-In other words, the execution of the spec file creates the bundled app.

 Here is an unrealistically simplified spec file for one-folder mode::

       a = Analysis(['myscript.py'])